jbostoen/iTop-custom-extensions/web/extensions/jb-ticket-merge/readme.md

 # jb-ticket-merge

-Beta version available!
-(Very stable, but some advanced features still need to be added) If you are interested in a quick development of this extension or a specific feature, consider getting in touch.
+First version available!
+(Very stable, but some advanced features are still being implemented).
+If you are interested in a quick development of this extension or a specific feature, consider getting in touch.
 Also you're interested in acquiring this extension now or to be informed when it's out of beta, contact jbostoen.itop@outlook.com